 HNS coin economics

 The Handshake coin (HNS) is used by participants to transfer, register, and update domain names.
 The coin is necessary to prevent spam on the peer-to-peer network.
-The vast majority of the initial coin supply will be granted freely to the Free and Open Source Software community — the majority will go to individual FOSS contributors.
+The vast majority of the initial coin supply will be granted freely to the Free and Open Source Software community — the majority will go to individual FOSS contributors via the developer airdrop.
 For all non-developers, the coin is available to buy through Namebase.
-Users on our platform will be able to use HNS to bid on names or buy it for trading with other assets like BTC.
-The main utility of HNS on Namebase will always be to facilitate an easy, and private bidding experience to enable access to the new, free Internet.
+Users on our platform will be able to use HNS to bid on names or buy it for trading with other assets like BTC and USD.
+HNS is also used as payment for names on the secondary marketplace and for SLD sales.
+The main utility of HNS on Namebase will always be to facilitate an easy and secure onramp to the decentralized Internet.

-Besides the programmatic airdrop, 7.5% of the initial supply was granted to the founding contributors and 7.5% was sold to investors in exchange for 10.2 million USD.
+Besides the programmatic airdrop, 7.5% of the initial supply was granted to the founding contributors and 7.5% was sold to investors in exchange for 10.2 million USD at a price of $0.10 per 1 HNS.
+The 10.2 million USD was subsequently donated to FOSS organizations (see below).
 The 15% allocation to contributors and investors went out to 1356 distinct addresses, and no single entity controls more than 1.5% of the initial supply.

 Aside from the investor and contributor allocations, significant allocations of HNS were given to pillars of the open source software community such as the Apache foundation, LibreSSL, the EFF, the Mozilla Foundation, Arch Linux, etc. In addition to HNS grants, the $10.2 million raised from investors was also donated (in full!) almost immediately after it was raised, to the same set of foundations as cash grants.